damourChris/MetabolicQueries.jl/README.md

 All the functions are exposed in the global namespace.

-# Testing
+## Testing
 Tests for the module are located in the tests/ directory.

-# Documentation
+## Documentation
-Documentation for the module is located in the docs/ directory.
+Documentation for the module is available [here](https://damourChris.github.io/BiGGQuery.jl/dev/).

-# License
+## License
 The project is licensed under the terms specified in the LICENSE file.

-# Contributing
+## Contributing
 Contributions to the project are welcome.
-Please make sure to read the CONTRIBUTING.md file (if available) for guidelines on how to contribute to this project.
+Please make sure to read the CONTRIBUTING.md file for guidelines on how to contribute to this project.